 French baguettes are a must buy when coming to this country… and you can do so for a small price!

 Make sure you don’t go the wrong place.
-Very touristic waffle stands can charge you up to 10 euros, but if you find the right one, one euro is enough to try the national delicacy.
+Very touristy waffle stands can charge you up to 10 euros, but if you find the right one, one euro is enough to try the national delicacy.

-This could be another reason why Croatia is a rising summer destination: you can cool down with a big scoop of ice cream for a very reasonable low price.
+This could be another reason why Croatia is a rising summer destination: you can cool down with a big scoop of ice cream for a suprisingly low price.

 You have to taste the most popular traditional pastry from Malta, which is not only delicious but ridiculously cheap.

 Of course!
-Popular Spanish tapas can cost you around one euro per tapa and be the perfect accompaniment for a beer or a tinto de verano.
+Popular Spanish tapas can cost you around one euro per dish and be the perfect accompaniment for a beer or a tinto de verano.

 You can discover the whole country for a euro.
 If you find the right offer, bus tickets from any Polish city to another can be basically free.

 Another typical pastry you can get with a single coin!